szilvaa/acadio-tutorials/tutorial4/readme.md

 #Tutorial 4: Using Status callback instead of polling
 This tutorial how to use the `Status` output argument in your workitem to obtain the status of your workitem asynchronously.
+We will direct the `Status` output argument to a storage account in this tutorial but you can (and normally would) specify a REST API endpiont for this.

 #Follow the steps in [Tutorial 1] (../tutroial1/readme.md)
 The following where you have diverge from the original steps:
 + Create 2 presigned urls in Step 4.
 IMPORTANT: Make sure that your 2nd presigned URL is generated with Content-Type: application/json; charset=utf-8 as pictured below.